akiellor/idea.rb/README.md

 idea.rb
 =======

-idea.rb is an IntelliJ plugin which exposes the IntelliJ Plugin API (OpenAPI) into user space i.e. from within your project you can define customizations to the IDE.
+idea.rb is an IntelliJ plugin which exposes the IntelliJ Plugin API (OpenAPI) into user space so you can define customizations to the IDE from within your project.

 Usage
 =====